Web Design Syllabus

 - see me before class

-- raise your hand during class
+- raise your hand or simply speak during class

 - see me after class

 - come to my open office hours

 In addition to your NYU Home Account, we will be using a special computer account on a Unix Web server named i6.cims.nyu.edu which will be assigned to you automatically based on your enrollment.
 This is called an i6 account and we will use it to host our websites.

 - Common questions about i6 accounts are answered on this FAQ page.

 - If you forget your i6 password and would like to reset it, go to this page for instructions on how to do so.

 - If you do not receive notification that an account has been created for you, check your spam, and try to reset your password using the link above.

 Required software and hardware

 Macintosh computers with all of the necessary software installed are available to you in the ITS labs.
 You do not need your own computer nor do you need to purchase any software.
 However, you will be learning how to use various programs and may wish to have access to them at home or on your laptop.
 In this case, you must purchase your own license or use a trial version, which is sometimes available from the publisher.
 You can download software provided by ITS to all students, including SFTP programs, by going to the ITS software page.